lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ![bg w:400](Figures/mylrc_jobs_details.png)

 ---

+#### Project Accounts
+- Three types of project accounts can be requested.
+  1. **Primary Investigator (PI) Computing Allowance (PCA) account**: free 300K service units (SUs) per year (pc_xxx)
+  2. **Condo account**: PIs buy in compute nodes to be added to the general pool, in exchange for their own priority access and share the Lawrencium infrastructure (lr_xxx)
+  3. **Recharge account**: pay as you go with minimal recharge rate ~ $0.01/SU (ac_xxx)
+- Check out more details here.
+[Project Accounts](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/accounts/projects-accounts/)
+- LBNL affiliated PI can request project accout at [MyLRC portal](https://mylrc.lbl.gov/)
+- PIs can grant PCA/condo/recharge project access to researchers/students and external collaborators.

+---

 ### Requesting project account and management
 LBNL affiliated PIs can request to create a project account.
 Manager role can be assigned to a project user for managing project account and project renewal (for PCA projects)